MrJark/oop-inter-handy-JS-Platzi/README.md

 # oop-inter-handy-JS-Platzi
-This course is the continuation of pop-handy-JS-platzi
+This course is the continuation of opp-handy-JS-platzi